Ataxia–telangiectasia: Immune problems

 About two-thirds of people with A–T have abnormalities of the immune system.
 The most common abnormalities are low levels of one or more classes of immunoglobulins (IgA, IgM, and IgG subclasses), not making antibodies in response to vaccines or infections, and having low numbers of lymphocytes (especially T-lymphocytes) in the blood.
 Some people develop frequent infections of the upper (common colds, sinus, and ear infections) and lower (bronchitis and pneumonia) respiratory tract.
 All children with A–T should have their immune systems evaluated to detect those with severe problems that require treatment to minimize the number or severity of infections.
 Some people with A–T need additional immunizations (especially with pneumonia and influenza vaccines), antibiotics to provide protection (prophylaxis) from infections, and/or infusions of immunoglobulins (gamma globulin).
 An expert in the field of immunodeficiency or infectious diseases should determine the need for these treatments.

 Cancer

 People with A–T have a highly increased incidence (approximately 25% lifetime risk) of cancers, particularly lymphomas and leukemia, but other cancers can occur.

 Women who are A–T carriers (who have one mutated copy of the ATM gene) have approximately a two-fold increased risk for the development of breast cancer compared to the general population.
 This includes all mothers of A–T children and some female relatives.
-The current consensus is that special screening tests are not helpful, but all women should have routine cancer surveillance.
+The current consensus is that enhanced screening consisting of annual mammographies and frequently, an annual breast MRI should be used for patients carrying ATM mutations.